Our2020View/Our2020View.github.io/morepower.md

 <img src="/assets/webmorepower8.jpg"/>

 For the 12 volt lines, I elected to run them through the back wall slot and into the area at the end of the forward facing bench storage area.
 You can see that there is a 12 volt wire bundle stored back there, of which the 12 volt connector leads are part of.
-Doing this allowed more room to work while making the butt connector splices:
+Doing this allowed more room to work while making the eventual butt connector splices:

 <img src="/assets/webmorepower9.jpg"/>